CzarHey/discord-timebomb/README.md

   * Embed links show destination URL upon mouseover.
   * Remove redundant `{guildid}` subtag from local CC version.
 * Version 2.0
+  * New features
+    * Bomb messages are now formatted using Discord embeds.
+Bomb messages show the user that threw the bomb to prevent "incognito" bombing.
+New server and global scores feature added.
+Server scores keep track of the total scores on the current server, while global scores keep track of the total scores used on the command on all servers.
+Global scores are only available on the public tags version of the command.
+New highest winning streak feature added.
+These keep track of the highest winning streak on a user, server, and global level.
+Scores output now show the user avatar and server icon, if set.
+Individual users, channels, and servers can now be banned from using the command.
+Scores output is now available in the Public Tags version of the command.
+Command now contains more descriptive built-in documentation.